ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 - **Apply refreshed ML concepts** to real-world use cases to contextualize learning.
 - **Prepare to explore advanced AI topics**, building a foundational understanding for subsequent modules.

+I # Machine Learning (ML)

+Machine learning (ML) is a subset of artificial intelligence (AI) that enables systems to automatically learn from data and improve their performance over time without being explicitly programmed.
+It focuses on creating algorithms that can:

+- Recognize patterns
+- Make decisions
+- Solve problems based on input data

 ## I. Comparative Analysis of Supervised, Unsupervised, and Reinforcement Machine Learning (10 mins)